Resources for Military Personnel & Veterans

 Quick Facts About Transgender Non-Inclusivity In Lieu of DADT Repeal

-There is still work to be done for our transgender servicemembers.
-For most, DADT is gone but for these brave men and women, the closet remains the primary option.
+Clearly there is an urgent need still for work to be done for our transgender servicemembers.
+For most lesbian and gay servicemembers DADT is "gone" but for these brave transgender men and women, the closet remains the primary option.

 Further Resources for LGBTIQ Military Personnel and Vets:

 The American Military Partners Association (AMPA): www.militarypartners.org

 Iraq & Afghanistan Veterans of America (IAVA): http://iava.org/